 But that doesn’t mean you’re getting the most bang for your tax-deferred buck.
-A few smart adjustments made today could put your future self in a much better position to retire in style.
-With 2022 in full swing, it’s time to ask — is your 401(k) plan ready for the new year and beyond?
+A few smart adjustments made today could put your future self in a much better position to retire in style down the road.
+With 2023 in full swing, it’s time to ask — is your 401(k) plan ready for the new year and beyond?
 Follow these tips to find out.

 Now is the time to take inventory of the year that just passed, but not to dwell on any losses you suffered or to revel in your gains.

 “I think it’s a good idea to use the beginning of each year to look at our overall retirement picture,” said Jason Laux, owner and retirement advisor at Synergy Group.
 “How far out are we from retirement?
 How much risk is in our portfolio relative to your proximity to retirement?
-That evaluation lets us look at our retirement accounts to see how the performance was last year, but we don’t just want to take last year’s winners.
-We want to evaluate what will work well for 2022.”
+That evaluation lets us look at our retirement accounts to see how the performance was last year, but we don’t just want to take last year’s winners.”

 Same as Ever: Get the Maximum Company Match